xanderdunn/kube-state-rs/README.md

 - Permanent: In this case some other replica will eventually be chosen.
 A liveness and readiness check will fail and Kubernetes will replace this node.
 - Hardware: A node's hardware dies.
 Kubernetes will remove this replica and replace it.
 Kubernetes node metadata updates are atomic, so any operation should completely succeed or completely fail.
 - Network: This could be considered a crash or transient failure.
 Label updates both on Nodes and on ConfigMaps are atomic and idempotent.
 - Response: Stale information should not occur because etcd has a strong consistency guarantee.
+If we do have stale information, checking the `label_version` as well as failing on outdated `ResourceVersion` will prevent applying stale information.